-What Should You Do As an Employer When You Suspect a Hostile Work Environment in Colorado?
 As soon as you become aware of the situation, immediately contact your Human Resources Department.
-If you are a smaller company, immediately take note about the specific facts.
+If you are a smaller company, immediately take notes about the specific facts.
 List names, times, and sequence of events.
 Then immediately find an employment defense lawyer that understands Colorado hostile work environment law.

 This important because you can avoid costly mistakes in the event that your employee files a discrimination claim with the EEOC.
 It is difficult to change past facts.
 However, it is a lot easier to act wisely with sound legal advice.

 Court Decisions Impacting Colorado Hostile Work Environment Law